 Yves Gladua freelance cameraman and underwater photographer, lives in Brest.
 He knows well the wreck of theAmoco CadizHe has dived on it nearly a hundred times, from 1978, the year of the shipwreck, to today.

-Has the wreck changed much since the disaster?
+Has the wreckage changed much since it sank?
 Very much, because of the currents, very violent.
 The bow, for example, has been gone for twenty years, and we do not really know where it is.
 She drifted, no doubt, with the current.
 The wreck has also turned a little on itself, and we no longer see the propeller, which we saw before.
 The saffron, it has quickly sank in the sand, which it exceeds only two meters.
 The place is very exposed to the northwest swell, and I myself was very surprised to see how a building like that could have deteriorated so quickly, just with the force of the sea. first months, the highest parts were destroyed.

 What advice would you give to diving enthusiasts who would like to visit theAmoco Cadiz ?
 Already have at least a level 2 diver's certificate.
 Then, always go with one of the local diving clubs.
 The people who run them know the site perfectly, as well as the weather and sea conditions required to dive safely.